baraveli/bml-transactions/README.md

 ### Get transactions made between a date range.

 Dates passed to the argument of the function goes through php strtotime() function.
 Which can parse about any English textual datetime description into a Unix timestamp.
 You can pass the arguments in any type of format you want.
+Transactions are paginated by the BML API.
+If you wish to get the next page of what you requested you may pass a third argument to the function which will correspond to page number.

 ```php
 use Baraveli\BMLTransaction\BML;